near/docs/docs/roles/developer/examples/near-api-js/examples.md

 This is the reference to the top level `near-api-js` SDK ([view source](https://github.com/near/near-api-js/blob/master/src/))

 **classes / constructors**
-- `nearlib.Account` represents an account on the NEAR platform
+- `nearApi.Account` represents an account on the NEAR platform
-- `nearlib.Connection` represents a connection to the NEAR platform
+- `nearApi.Connection` represents a connection to the NEAR platform
-- `nearlib.Contract` represents a Smart Contract on the NEAR platform
+- `nearApi.Contract` represents a Smart Contract on the NEAR platform
-- `nearlib.InMemorySigner` is used for signing transactions before they're sent to the network
+- `nearApi.InMemorySigner` is used for signing transactions before they're sent to the network
-- `nearlib.KeyPair` is used to generate new key pairs
+- `nearApi.KeyPair` is used to generate new key pairs
-- `nearlib.WalletAccount` is used to instantiate a `wallet` (as per the big 3 above)
+- `nearApi.WalletAccount` is used to instantiate a `wallet` (as per the big 3 above)

 **utility collections**
-- `nearlib.keyStores` surfaces various key stores including
+- `nearApi.keyStores` surfaces various key stores including
   - `BrowserLocalStorageKeyStore` for client-side development (stores keys in `LocalStorage`)
   - `UnencryptedFileSystemKeyStore` for server-side development (stores keys in `./neardev/${network}/${account}.json`)
   - `InMemoryKeyStore` for testing
   - and `MergeKeyStore` to support any combination of the above
-- `nearlib.transactions` surfaces transaction factory methods (ie. `nearlib.transactions.addKey()` produces a hydrated `AddKey` transaction ready for serialization and signing before being sent to the network) and their parameters (ie. `FunctionCallPermission` is a type of `AccessKey` that may be used as a parameter to the `addKey()` method)
+- `nearApi.transactions` surfaces transaction factory methods (ie. `nearApi.transactions.addKey()` produces a hydrated `AddKey` transaction ready for serialization and signing before being sent to the network) and their parameters (ie. `FunctionCallPermission` is a type of `AccessKey` that may be used as a parameter to the `addKey()` method)
-- `nearlib.utils` surfaces various utility classes and functions including
+- `nearApi.utils` surfaces various utility classes and functions including
   - `KeyPairEd25519` for key pair generation using the ed25519 algorithm
   - and serialization utilities `base_encode`, `base_decode`, `serialize` and `deserialize`
-- `nearlib.providers` surfaces access to the `JsonRpcProvider` which wraps the RPC interface
+- `nearApi.providers` surfaces access to the `JsonRpcProvider` which wraps the RPC interface

 **methods**
-- `nearlib.connect(config)` returns a `near` connection object given a configuration object as per the [introduction to `near-api-js`](/docs/roles/developer/examples/near-api-js/introduction)
+- `nearApi.connect(config)` returns a `near` connection object given a configuration object as per the [introduction to `near-api-js`](/docs/roles/developer/examples/near-api-js/introduction)
-- `nearlib.providers.getTransactionLastResult(fxo)` returns the result of the last transaction given a `FinalExecutionOutcome` object (the value returned after sending a signed transaction to the network)
+- `nearApi.providers.getTransactionLastResult(fxo)` returns the result of the last transaction given a `FinalExecutionOutcome` object (the value returned after sending a signed transaction to the network)

 <br>

 ### The `near` Connection Interface

-This is an instance of the `nearlib.Connection` class ([view source](https://github.com/near/near-api-js/blob/master/src/connection.ts))
+This is an instance of the `nearApi.Connection` class ([view source](https://github.com/near/near-api-js/blob/master/src/connection.ts))

 **objects**
 - `near.config` exposes the original configuration data passed in at connection time